Table of contents

 Both genetic and environmental factors contribute.
 It tends to occur in individuals with a family history, proving that genetics play a role in causing the condition.
 But environmental factors may also play a key role.

 Development of allergies (which also run in families) or respiratory infections tend to increase a person’s risk of developing asthma or making asthma worse.
-Additional risk factors include exposure to certain allergens or chemicals in the environment that may trigger the condition, including occupational asthma acquired through the workplace.
+Additional risk factors for asthma include exposure to certain allergens or chemicals in the environment that may trigger the condition, including occupational asthma acquired through the workplace.

 Environmental and health triggers that increase the risk of asthma include: